 Not all recipients of VIVOTIF will be fully protected against typhoid fever.7

 VIVOTIF is available by prescription from your healthcare provider or from select pharmacies.
-If you are planning an overseas trip, talk with your healthcare provider or pharmacist to see if VIVOTIF is right for you.
+If you are traveling to areas with typhoid fever, talk with your healthcare provider or pharmacist to see if VIVOTIF is right for you.

-A package of VIVOTIF contains 4 capsules that you take every other day before meals.7 Swallow 1 capsule about 1 hour before a meal with a cold or lukewarm drink.7 It doesn’t matter what time you take your capsule, as long as it’s at least 1 hour before a meal.7 Your healthcare provider or pharmacist will explain the dosing and administration to you.7
+A package of VIVOTIF contains 4 capsules that you take every other day before meals.7 Swallow 1 capsule about 1 hour before a meal with a cold or lukewarm (temperature not to exceed body temperature, e.g., 37°C [98.6°F]) drink.7 It doesn’t matter what time you take your capsule, as long as it’s at least 1 hour before a meal.7 Your healthcare provider or pharmacist will explain the dosing and administration to you.7

 Remember7: